The TMF Standard Model (fka the TMF Reference Model)

 Final Takeaway

-So — does everyone use the CDISC TMF Reference Model?
+So — does everyone use the CDISC TMF Standard Model (fka the TMF Reference Model)?
 Not exactly.
 But its influence is everywhere, and understanding it is essential for sponsors who want to maintain a fit-for-purpose TMF that tells the full story of the study.

-Through leadership roles in the CDISC TMF Reference Model refresh,
+Through leadership roles in the TMF Reference Model refresh,

 Just in Time GCP is actively shaping the standards that guide TMF quality.